tango-controls/rest-api/docs/general.md

 # HTTP/2.0

-Since rc6 implementation must provide upgrade to h2 protocol (HTTP/2.0).
+Since v1.0 implementation MUST provide upgrade to h2 protocol (HTTP/2.0).
 Practically this means that implementation MUST support only https scheme and MAY support http (HTTP/1.1).

 For proper https support implementation MUST be supplied with a valid SSL certificate (OpenSSL).
 For development a self-signed certificate will do the trick, but for production implementation SHOULD be supplied with properly signed certificate.